Who will I interact with?

 Employer

 Your employer might be a large company or government organisation, or it could be a small business.
 The employer hires apprentices or trainees and provides the support, training and supervision you need to gain skills and knowledge in your industry.
+In larger companies you may work day to day with a supervisor rather than your employer.

 On-the-job training and supervision is a big part of any apprenticeship or traineeship.
 The mentoring and hands-on experience you get at work provide skills and knowledge you’ll need to complete your qualification.
+Find out more information by visiting our supervision guidelines.

-Your Apprenticeship Network Provider (ANP) manages the contract signing, runs the incentives program and can offer support services – including job-matching.
-When starting your apprenticeship or traineeship, your employer has 14 days to register your training contract with an ANP.
-Find an ANP.
+When starting your apprenticeship or traineeship, your employer has 14 days to organise your training contract with an Apprentice Connect Australia Provider.
+Find an Apprentice Connect Australia Provider.The Victorian Registration & Qualifications Authority

 Updated